About NEUC

 In the more than 180-year long history of Chinese education in Malaysia, the founding of New Era College was to be another new starting point for Chinese education following the closure of Nanyang University in 1980 and the unsuccessful lawsuit of 1982 in applying to establish Merdeka University.
 Today, the long-cherished dream of the Chinese community in our country to realize a comprehensive mother tongue education system starting from the primary, to the secondary, and finally the tertiary level has now begun to shine.

-New Era College was founded by Dong Jiao Zong Education Centre (Non-profit) Sdn.
-Bhd.
+New Era College was founded by Dong Jiao Zong Higher Learning Centre Bhd.
 It is a private college funded by people across the country who are passionate about Chinese education.
 When the first classes commenced in early 1998, it was necessary to use shipping containers as classrooms due to lack of space.
 It was not until September 2001 when the education building and the Yinshui Siyuan Dormitory building were completed and utilised that the problem of lack of space in the college was resolved.

 Once the college was officially granted permission to establish in 1997, a fundraising campaign to raise the “New Era College Construction and Development Fund” was launched in full swing across the country.
 During that time, the scale of the original building was expanded, and it was decided to build an education building and the Yinshui Siyuan Dormitory building.
 The school officially broke ground in 1999 and was completed by the end of 2001.